LBNL-ETA/fmi-for-power-system/docs/source/03_compiling_fmu.rst

 Compiling FMUs
 ==============
-This section mostly focus on compiling FMUs with some embedded Python code.
+This section mostly focus on compiling FMUs with embedded Python code.
 Note that it is also possible to obtain FMUs from Modelica code, Simulink blocks, and a variety of tools listed on the `FMI standard website <https://fmi-standard.org/tools/>`_.

 Compiling Modelica code as FMU
 ------------------------------